aatifsohel/100-days-of-code/round-2-log.md

 ### R2D47 - May 15, 2023
 Today, I revised how javascript promises work behind the scences & revisted javascript in the runtime, learned about event loop, microtasks queues & callback queues, how to build promises and promisifying.
 I coded for an hour.

+### R2D48 - May 22, 2023
+Today, I solved a coding challenge to test my knowledge of promisifiying.
+I learned about consuming promising promises with async await and error handling with try & catch.
+Today, I coded for an hour.